suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 - SeventySix - Sounds02.ba2
 - SeventySix - Voices.ba2
 - SeventySix - Startup.ba2
-- SeventySix - ??UpdateStream.ba2  (Where ?? is a double number from 00, 01, 02 to .. for each update)
+- SeventySix - ??UpdateStream.ba2  (Where ?? is a double number from 00, 01, 02 to .. for each Fallout 76 released Bethesda patch)

 For FO4, you want these files for sfx/music:
 - Fallout4 - Sounds.ba2